jakelis/Machine_learning_project_practice/README.md

 # Machine Learning Project Practice

-This project follows the structure and contents from Chapter 2 of the book *Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow* by Aurélien Géron
+This project follows the structure and contents from Chapter 2 of the book *Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow  2nd Ed* by Aurélien Géron

 # Learning Points from this Chapter 🌟